Snares Penguin vs Western Rockhopper Penguin

 Which is bigger, Snares Penguin or Western Rockhopper Penguin?

-The Snares Penguin is larger, standing up to 61cm tall compared to the Western Rockhopper Penguin's 58cm.
+The Snares Penguin is larger, standing up to 61 cm tall and weighing up to 4 kg.
+The Western Rockhopper Penguin is smaller at up to 58 cm and 3.4 kg.

 Do Snares Penguins and Western Rockhopper Penguins live in the same area?

-Snares Penguins are found in Snares Islands (New Zealand).
-Western Rockhopper Penguins are found in Falkland Islands, Chile, Argentina, New Zealand sub-Antarctic islands.
+No, their ranges do not overlap.
+Snares Penguins are found in Snares Islands (New Zealand), while Western Rockhopper Penguins live in Falkland Islands, Chile, Argentina, New Zealand sub-Antarctic islands.
+This geographic separation means they face different environmental pressures and predator communities.